DayZ (video game): Release

 The first publicly available development build was released on December 16, 2013, during the alpha development stage through Steam's Early Access program at a cheaper price than when it was fully released.
 The price increased with the release of update 1.27.
 The alpha release was an early access build with a large amount of the features still in progress and the development team targeting the release at an audience who wanted to be involved in what Hall called a "very barebones experience that is a platform for future development."
 At Gamescom 2018, it was revealed that game would be released on the Xbox One's Xbox Game Preview on August 29, 2018.
 DayZ was officially released out of early access for Windows on December 13, 2018, and for the PlayStation 4 and Xbox One in early 2019.
+On June 9, 2026, a Nintendo Switch 2 port was announced during a Nintendo Direct, set to release later in the year.

 Reception

 The alpha release sold over 172,500 copies in the first 24 hours, totalling over USD5 million in sales.
 During peak sales, over 200 copies were being purchased per minute and after one week over 400,000 copies had been sold.
 The game reached a total of more than a million sales while remaining at the top of Steam's sales charts for two weeks in a row.
 In an alpha review of DayZ, Rick Lane of Eurogamer commented positively on the new additions but said that the game may not be worth the current price until more features have been added.
 On the other hand, Craig Pearson of PC Gamer said that he had good experiences in DayZ and that it was already worth the price.

 By May 2014, the game had sold over two million copies. increasing to over four million by November 2018.
 In September 2024, DayZ reached its peak concurrent player count for Steam at 78,739 players.